top of page

 16. feb.2 min læsning

-Why Picasso Prints Remain Relevant in Long-Term Collections
+Art Journal: Why Picasso Prints Remain Relevant in Long-Term Collections

 Printmaking as a Core Practice Pablo Picasso 1881-1973 worked with printmaking throughout most of his career.
 Over more than seven decades, prints functioned as an independent medium for experimentation rather than as reproductions of paintings.
 This sustained engagement places prints firmly within the core of his artistic practice.
 Studio Collaboration and Technical Quality Many of Picasso’s most significant prints were produced in close collaboration with leading workshops